wemee/fibonacci/README.md

 fibonacci
 =========

-fibonacci generator for ruby
+Fibonacci number generator for ruby.

-# Example:
+# Code Example:

     # Put the fibonacci.rb into your project
     require _YOUR_PROJECT_PATH_ + '/fibonacci.rb'